10 Design Tips For Beautiful Kids’ Bedrooms That Aren’t Splashed with Hello Kitty or Spiderman

 #1: Create a sense of adventure

 Children’s bedrooms are one of the many spaces at home that you can be extra bold with.
-Inspire your child’s imagination and appeal to his or her sense of adventure by having their sleeping quarters encased behind a funky hole.
-This fort-like design is awash in a tasteful deep indigo and is perfect as a reading nook or for make-believe explorations, while the lower portion of the design functions as a practical study.
+Inspire your child’s imagination and appeal to his or her sense of adventure by having their sleeping quarters built just like a fort.
+Curtains add a sense of mystery for make-believe explorations, while the lower portion of the design functions as a practical study.

 #2: Keep things timeless

 Neutrals like white and wood are your go-to choices if you’re looking to create a timeless appeal for your child’s bedroom.
 Accompany the neutral palette with classic furniture that even you would want to have, even if they prefer that Disney Princess bed (yes, tough love).
 You can always deck out the rest of the space with their favourite accessories and toys, so that it still looks like a kid’s bedroom.